+- make a realistic assessment of the financial circumstances of the consumer before advice is given.
+Clients must be informed that verification of information given will be obtained in the form of pay slips, bank statements, credit card and loan statements, etc. - keep confidential all information given to members by their clients (with the exception of the disclosure of relevant information, with the client's express consent, to relevant creditors or for the purpose of the independent investigation of a complaint). - not misrepresent, whether by implication or omission, any term or condition of their arrangements for dealing with clients. - use their best endeavours to ensure that clients fully understand the terms and conditions of the arrangements made on their behalf and the consequences in the event of default. - encourage debtors to read documentation carefully and allow them sufficient time to consider any agreement or proposal to be made on their behalf and to obtain independent advice where appropriate.

+A.1.4 Contracts

+Members must:
-- show that they act solely in their clients' best interests. - help clients to clear their debts as quickly and efficiently as possible, and must not use high pressure selling tactics. - exercise all due discretion, in the best interests of the debtor, in deciding whether or not to accept a debtor onto a debt management programme, and must bear in mind that debt management programmes are not suitable for all debtors. - make a realistic assessment of the financial circumstances of the consumer before advice is given.
-Clients must be informed that verification of information given will be obtained in the form of pay slips, bank statements, credit card and loan statements, etc. - keep confidential all information given to members by their clients (with the exception of the disclosure of relevant information, with the client's express consent, to relevant creditors or for the purpose of the independent investigation of a complaint). - advise clients of the importance of paying secured loans and prioritising debts. - must show that any advice given to the client to cancel direct debits and standing orders prior to a repayment plan being agreed with creditors must be demonstrably in the best interests of the client (members must clearly warn clients of the risks and consequences of this course of action if advised). - must not lend money to clients for the purpose of debt consolidation. - must ensure that, in every case, proper case records are kept and that adequate means of storage and retrieval are in place. - provide, upon completion or termination of a programme, the client with a full statement of the history of the programme and return any important documentation e.g. pay slips or P60s - retain all documentation, in any form, for an appropriate period in accordance with Data Protection Guidelines. - only provide other services or products such as Payment Protection Insurance if clients "opt in" to the purchase of such products.

-Clients should, at the outset, be given a statement to show how their money is being disbursed.
+- show that any advice given to the client to cancel direct debits and standing orders prior to a repayment plan being agreed with creditors must be demonstrably in the best interests of the client.
+(Members must clearly warn clients of the risks and consequences of this course of action if advised.) - provide prospective clients (both verbally and in writing) with full and comprehensive details of all fees and costs to be paid by them prior to any commitment being entered into, including all payments to be made to any supporting or third party involved in the transaction. - advise the client whether, in regard to the proposal, they are to be remunerated by the client alone or by a third party, or by a combination of the two. - ensure that debtors are treated equally and that the needs of specific groups or individuals are recognised. - maintain full records of their dealings with debtors and creditors and ensure that adequate means of storage and retrieval are in place.
+All documentation, in any form, should be kept for an appropriate period in accordance with Data Protection Guidelines. - provide the client, upon completion or termination of a programme, with a full statement of the history of the programme and return any important documentation, e.g. pay slips or P60s. - only provide other services or products such as Payment Protection Insurance if clients "opt in" to the purchase of such products. - A.1.5 Clients should, at the outset, be given a statement to show how their money is being disbursed.
 This statement should include the balance owed (or the best estimate, when an accurate figure is not known) and the period of payment needed to clear the debts.
 The statement must include the fees charged by the member.
 Clients must be kept informed of any material changes to these arrangements when they occur.

-Members should meet any request by a client for a statement of his or her position.

-2. Extent of indebtedness
+A.2 Extent of indebtedness